Get exclusive member benefits & effect social change. Join Today

 Most thyroid nodules do not cause any symptoms.
 However, if they grow large enough, they can cause swelling in the neck and lead to breathing and swallowing difficulties, pain, and goiter.
 Some nodules produce thyroid hormone, causing abnormally high levels in the bloodstream.
 When this happens, symptoms are similar to those of hyperthyroidism and can include:

-On the other hand, if the nodules are associated with Hashimoto's disease, symptoms will be similar to those associated with hypothyroidism and can include:
+On the other hand, symptoms will be similar to hypothyroidism if the nodules are associated with Hashimoto's disease.
+This includes:

 Most nodules are detected during a normal physical exam.
-They can also be detected during an ultrasound, CT scan, or an MRI that is being done for unrelated head or neck conditions.
+They can also be detected during an ultrasound, CT scan, or an MRI.
 Once a nodule is detected, other procedures — TSH test and a thyroid scan — can check for hyperthyroidism or hypothyroidism.
 A fine-needle aspiration (FNA) biopsy is used to take a sample of cells from the nodule and determine whether the nodule is cancerous.

-Cancerous nodules are pretty rare —estimated to be between 4-5 percent of diagnosed thyroid nodules.
-According to the National Cancer Institute, there are about 37,000 new cases of thyroid cancer diagnosed in the U.S. each year (compared to 219,000 new cases of lung cancer, for example).
-Treatment varies depending on the type of tumor.
+Cancerous nodules are pretty rare — according to the National Cancer Institute, thyroid cancer affects barely 4 percent of the population.
+The treatment your doctor recommends will vary depending on the type of tumor.
 Removing the thyroid through surgery is usually the treatment of choice.
 Radiation therapy is sometimes used with or without surgery.
-If the cancer spreads to other parts of the body, chemotherapy is usually required.
+Chemotherapy is often required if the cancer spreads to other parts of the body.